Klipper3d/klipper/docs/Config_Reference.md

 #   A comma separated list of pins to set prior to accessing the
 #   tmc2208 UART.
 This may be useful for configuring an analog mux for
 #   UART communication.
 The default is to not configure any pins.
+#external_clock_frequency: 12000000
+#   Configure only if an external clock oscillator is connected to the TMC
+#   driver clock input.
 #interpolate: True
 #   If true, enable step interpolation (the driver will internally
 #   step at a rate of 256 micro-steps).
 This interpolation does